hjgode/s2xcon/S2Xcon/readme.txt

 		use double quotes for files and strings the order of args is not required

+		-t STRING, --type=STRING        type of barcode (COMM|DOWNXML|DOWNAND).
+										Default=COMM.

+				COMM is for use with a communications input file (XML or JSON format) DOWNXML is to define a xml download URL, see --xmldown DOWNAND is to define a set of downloads for Android, see --anddown

 		-i FILE, --input=FILE           Required.
 Input file with data to process.
 No default.